utelecon/utelecon.github.io/en/oc/index.md

 -->

-## What type of online classes will be held at the University of Tokyo?
+## Class Format at the University of Tokyo
+At the University of Tokyo, classes are offered in a wide range of formats, including face-to-face and online.
+Face-to-face classes are conventional classes held in classrooms, and online classes are classes in which students can participate without being in the classroom using web conferencing systems for example.
+Please check with the faculty, the graduate school or the instructor in charge of the class to find out in which format the class will be held.

+### Online Classes
-There are various types of online classes, but the "**simultaneous interactive**" type is mainly adopted at the University of Tokyo for which real time teacher-student interaction is performed with a web conference system application through audio and video exchanges.
-You can use this system to connect with dozens or hundreds of people in a class.
+There are various types of online classes, but the main type of online class at the University of Tokyo is the "**simultaneous interactive**" type.
+This is a form of real-time interactive communication between the teacher and students using applications such as Zoom and Webex, a type of web conferencing system that allows audio and video exchange.
 The necessary preparations for using the system are explained in this page.

-Apart from the aforementioned type of online classes, there is the "**on-demand**" type which students watch video recordings of classes, ask questions and discuss the contents via e-mail or chat tools.
-The "**hybrid**" type combines online classes with face-to-face instruction.
-It is noted that classes at the University of Tokyo are not online-only, some face-to-face instruction also remains.
-Owing to that students might have to take online classes in empty classrooms on campus before or after their face-to-face classes, depending on their timetable constraints.
+Other forms include the "**on-demand**" type, in which students watch video recordings of classes and ask questions and discuss them via email or chat tools, and the "**hybrid**" type , in which online classes are combined with face-to-face classes in the classroom.

 ## What You Need to Prepare for Classes